 CBD Influences the Toxic Levels of ROS

 ROS is called the several types of oxygen-containing species that usually are highly reactive and energetically unstable with biomolecules such as nucleic acids, amino acids, and lipids.
-ROS also includes the peroxide, superoxide, hydroxyl free radical, etc. It oxidizes the nucleic acids, lipids, and proteins.
+ROS also includes peroxide, superoxide, hydroxyl free radicals, etc. It oxidizes nucleic acids, lipids, and proteins.

-These ROS are often counter-balanced by the antioxidants cells inside.
-The major antioxidants such as catalase, thioredoxin, peroxiredoxin, and superoxide dismutase help to prevent damages to these biomolecules.
+These ROS are often counterbalanced by the antioxidant cells inside.
+The major antioxidants such as catalase, thioredoxin, peroxiredoxin, and superoxide dismutase help to prevent damage to these biomolecules.
 However, in cancers, the balance is altered, resulting in tumor progression.

 CBD Acts on Endoplasmic Reticulum Stress

 Nevertheless, the pro-apoptotic factors of CBD help to dominate the tumor progression and lead to cell death.
-It significantly decreases the exosomes’ release, microvesicles’ release that aid the growth of tumors and also cause chemo-resistance.
+It significantly decreases the exosomes’ release, and microvesicles’ release which aids the growth of tumors, and also causes chemo-resistance.